zhijinl/holohub/applications/cbct_recon/recon/README.md

 application that performs on-line [FDK (Feldkamp, Davis and Kress) CBCT reconstruction algorithm](https://opg.optica.org/josaa/fulltext.cfm?uri=josaa-1-6-612&id=996).
-Specifically, this app contains the following components:
+Specifically, this app contains the following components (see the pipeline flow-chart below):
 - First, we start with a data stream component, where CBCT projection images will be streamed one-by-one, either from local disk, or from a remote machine, to where the reconstruction will be performed.